Alcohol

 Pint of higher strength lager/beer/cider (569mls 5.2%) 3 units 250kcals, or 1 whole Mars Bar

-Drinking more than 14 units a week may mean you need more checks before your operation.
+Drinking more than 14 units a week may mean you need more checks before your surgery.
 These will test how well your organs, such as your liver, are functioning.

 • Set limits before drinking and stick to them